loading

 The membership of the AC consists of 29 members but 20 of such members should be from public and private higher education institutions with expertise in programme design, teaching and learning, including academic planning across the three broad fields of study, namely, business/commerce, humanities/social sciences and science engineering and technology and the different qualification types.

-Members of the AC are appointed for a period of three years, and they can serve for a maximum of two terms.
+Members of the AC are appointed for a period of five years, and they can serve for a maximum of two terms.

 1.4 ) Executive Committee of the Higher Education Quality Council (HEQC EXCO)